A Series to Honor Our Competition

 Buell #2 (retired) is called the “Zuni” pattern in the Buell catalog, but is actually a copy of a Hopi manta according to Barry Friedman (who knows pretty much everything there is to know about Trade blankets).

 Buell #1 (retired) is named “Aztec” in the original Buell catalog.
 It was offered in at least four different color combinations.
-An example in this coloration is also part of the fabled Chihuly collection of Native American Trade blankets.
+An example in this coloration is also part of the fabled Chihuly collection of Trade blankets.
 This blanket was a bestseller in our first year of the Tribute series.

 Buell blankets are among the most rare and most sought after by collectors today.
 This mill actually accomplished a major commercial weaving innovation–the incorporation of a third color in a weaving line.
 This was beyond the capabilities of Pendleton Woolen Mills at the time, so we tip our hat to the Buell Manufacturing Company of St. Joseph, Missouri.